rage/mooc.fi/docs/database.md

 * `postgres` in database field
 4. in Schemas-tab, check which dbs you want (probably certificates, exams, moocfi, quizzes1, 2 and 3, staging, maybe others based on usage)
 5. refresh the data source in the database explorer to see the databases
-6. for moocfi -db, set schema in console to `moocfi$production` (this must be done every time you use datagrip)
+6. for `moocfi` database, set schema in console to `moocfi$production`
-    - Can be set to remember this on console/SQL file basis; needs to be set again for each new window, though: https://www.jetbrains.com/help/datagrip/schemas.html#save-a-search-path-between-ide-restarts
+    - You can save this on console/SQL file basis; needs to be set again for each new window, though: https://www.jetbrains.com/help/datagrip/schemas.html#save-a-search-path-between-ide-restarts

 Now you can run sql commands in console, test for example `select * from course;` and you should see courses listed in output window.

-You can name queries by adding comments before queries, e.g. `/*query all courses*/`
+You can name queries by adding comments before queries, e.g. `/*query all courses*/` -- this will be shown in the output window title, which helps finding the query results among many tabs.
 We recommend configuring DataGrip to open a new result window for each query: https://www.jetbrains.com/help/datagrip/viewing-query-results.html#open-a-new-tab-for-each-query

 ## Miscellaneous stuff